 1. Democratizing Capital:

 We successfully crowdfunded over $400k during our initial fundraising campaign from September 7 - November 7, 2016.
 This allowed anyone to invest as little as $1k.
-We have now launched an accredited investor campaign to raise the remaining $600k (our goal is a $1M fund by mid-2017).
+We then raised $450k from accredited investors in June 2017).
 If you are an accredited investor who is interested in investing, please see the Force for Good Fund - 506(c) Revenue Sharing Agreement for Accredited Investors.

 2. Diversity and Inclusion: